 Walnut’s perspective takes this into account; harnessing data from multiple sources across the organization, optimizing the power of sales teams and leaders, and generating high quality data for constant optimization and improvement.

-With 2021 fast approaching, successful sales leaders will be integrating these findings into their sales organizations – strategically setting themselves up for ongoing success.
+In the future, successful sales leaders will be integrating these findings into their sales organizations – strategically setting themselves up for ongoing success.